UnoCheSiAnnoia/PPD-Mover/README.md

-# PDD-Mover
+# PPD-Mover
-this should help putting new songs in the Project Diva emulator, PDD, but since I am making it it won't work for a while
+this should help putting new songs in the Project Diva emulator, PPD, but since I am making it it won't work for a while

 ### What should this thing do?
 after you select the song directory and the zip file to move, you should be able to move and unzip the file just with a click, putting also a video in there is still work in progress